-- Willingness to pursue novel approaches and/or demonstration of innovative solutions to problems; - Willingness to take on high-risk/high pay-off/long-term research problems, evidence that previous risky decisions by the PI/research staff have proved to be correct and are paying off; - The uniqueness and challenge of science pursued, recognition for doing the best work in the field; - Extent and quality of collaborative efforts; - Staff members visible in leadership positions in the scientific community; - Involvement in professional organizations, National Academies panels and workshops; - Effectiveness in driving the direction and setting the priorities of the community in a research field; and - Success in competition for resources.
+- Willingness to pursue novel approaches and/or demonstration of innovative solutions to problems; - Willingness to take on high-risk/high payoff/long-term research problems, evidence that previous risky decisions by the PI/research staff have proved to be correct and are paying off; - The uniqueness and challenge of science pursued, recognition for doing the best work in the field; - Extent and quality of collaborative efforts; - Staff members visible in leadership positions in the scientific community; - Involvement in professional organizations, National Academies panels and workshops; - Effectiveness in driving the direction and setting the priorities of the community in a research field; and - Success in competition for resources.

-Letter Grade Definition A+ In addition to satisfying the conditions for B+, the following conditions hold for ALL Laboratory staff: Laboratory staff members have leadership positions in professional organizations AND in National Academy or equivalent panels to discuss and determine further research directions; Laboratory staff members have leadership positions in DOE sponsored workshops and strategic planning activities, for example, Laboratory staff members chair or co-chair DOE-sponsored workshops and strategic planning activities.
-The Laboratory program consistently produces and submits competitive proposals that challenge convention and open significant new fields for research that are well aligned with DOE mission needs and the Laboratory has a strong recognized role in setting priorities and driving the direction in key research areas and are internationally recognized leaders in the field.
-Laboratory staff hold leadership positions in multi-institutional research collaborations.
+Letter Grade Definition A+ In addition to satisfying the conditions for B+, the following conditions hold for ALL Laboratory staff: Laboratory staff members have leadership positions in professional organizations AND in National Academy or equivalent panels to discuss and determine further research directions; Laboratory staff members have leadership positions in DOE (or in other supporting agencies) sponsored workshops and strategic planning activities, for example, Laboratory staff members chair or co-chair DOE-sponsored or other supporting agency-sponsored workshops and strategic planning activities; The Laboratory program consistently produces and submits competitive proposals that challenge convention and open significant new fields for research that are well aligned with DOE and/or other supporting agencies mission needs, and the Laboratory has a strong recognized role in setting priorities and driving the direction in key research areas and are internationally recognized leaders in the field; Laboratory staff hold leadership positions in multi-institutional research collaborations.